karoldavid/arcade-game/README.md

+GEM LAND (Arcade Game Clone)
 Simple JavaScript and HTML5 browser game.
-Just click on index.html to run it.
+Click on index.html to run it.

 Here is a link to the live version: http://karoldavid.github.io/arcade-game/